hungcq/knowledge-repo/biology/life-ascending.md

 ### 6. Movement
 - Obs:
-  - Muscle consists of fibers, with bands of dif density
+  - Muscle consists of fibers with bands of dif density
-  - Muscle contraction is triggered by electricity from nervous system
+  - Muscle contraction is triggered by electricity from the nervous system
 - Question: muscle contraction mechanism
 - -> Obs: muscle mechanism: myosin, actin (skipped)
-- Obs: common ancestor of most animal has both muscle types & myosin
+- Obs: common ancestor of most animals has both muscle types & myosin
-- -> Question: how actin-myosin mechanism evolve?
+- -> Question: how actin-myosin mechanism evolved?
 What is the evolutionary adv?
   - Obs: actin in cytoskeleton (common to all euka cells) can bind to myosin heads
   - Obs: all variations of cell movement & inner transportation are based on the same mechanism
   - Obs (via crystallography): myosin & kinesin have similar structure despite dif gene sequences